ismpere/ADA/P3/README.md

 # P3 - ADA

+## Algoritmo de de publicaciones e impactos en un grafo dirigido - Algorithm of search of publications and impacts in a directed graph.

-Practica 3 de la Asignatura Análisis y Diseño de Algoritmos
+Practica 3 de la asignatura Análisis y Diseño de Algoritmos

+Practice 3 of the subject Analysis and Design of Algorithms